-In this cross-sectional study, we investigated the prevalence of burnout among physicians in major government hospitals in Sierra Leone.
-Additionally, we examined the association of burnout with various demographic, lifestyle, and health factors between April 2022 and July 2022.
-We found a high burnout rate of 51.4% among the 140 physicians in Sierra Leone.
-Burnout did not significantly differ across demographic factors such as gender, age, marital status, region, or years of practice.

-Similarly, lifestyle factors like physical activity levels and self-reported overall health were comparable between the burnout and non-burnout groups.
-However, physicians experiencing burnout were more likely to report shorter sleep duration, with 50% sleeping less than 5 hours per night compared to 37% in the non-burnout group, although this difference was only borderline significant (p = 0.054).
+In this cross-sectional study, we investigated the prevalence of burnout and examines its relationship with self-reported patient care practices among physicians in major government hospitals in Sierra Leone, between April 1 2022 and July 31 2022.
+We found a high burnout rate of 23.7% among the 139 physicians in Sierra Leone.
+Physicians experiencing burnout reported shorter sleep duration, with 45% sleeping less than 5 hours per night compared to 42% in the non-burnout group but this difference was not significant (p = 0.5).
 The key distinguishing factors were the three dimensions of burnout assessed by the Maslach Burnout Inventory (MBI): emotional exhaustion, depersonalization, and personal accomplishment, all of which showed significant differences between the two groups.

-The high burnout prevalence of 51.4% among physicians in this study is consistent with findings from other low and middle-income countries (LMICs).
-A systematic review reported burnout rates ranging from 20.9% to 81% among healthcare workers in sub-Saharan Africa (16)[12].
-Similarly, studies from Nigeria found burnout rates of 39.1% and 63.3% among doctors [13](17).
-The lack of association between burnout and demographic factors aligns with some prior research (18)[14], but contrasts others that linked burnout to gender, age, and marital status(19) [15].
-Interestingly, short sleep duration emerged as a potential risk factor, mirroring evidence from high-income settings (20,21)[16,17].
+The high burnout prevalence of 23.7% among physicians in this study is consistent with findings from other LMICs.
+A systematic review reported burnout rates ranging from 20.9% to 81% among healthcare workers in sub-Saharan Africa [16] .
+Similarly, studies from Nigeria found burnout rates of 39.1% and 63.3% among doctors [17].
+The lack of correlation between burnout and demographic factors aligns with some prior research [18] , but contrasts others that linked burnout to gender, age, and marital status [19].
+Short sleep duration emerged as a potential risk factor, mirroring evidence from high-income settings [20, 21].

-The significant differences in emotional exhaustion, depersonalization, and low personal accomplishment highlight the multidimensional nature of burnout and its impact on physicians' well-being and patient care attitudes.
-This is in line with findings from a systematic review of healthcare providers in sub-Saharan Africa, where high levels of emotional exhaustion were prevalent among physicians(16).
-In southern Ethiopia, 65.2% of physicians reported high emotional exhaustion (16)[12].
-Similarly, among physician anaesthetists at a university hospital in South Africa, 45.2% reported high emotional exhaustion (16)[12].
-In Nigeria, 57.8% of physicians undergoing residency training reported high levels of depersonalization(17) [13], whereas, in Malawi, healthcare workers providing HIV care also reported high levels of depersonalization, with negative implications for patient care practices (22)[18].
-Low personal accomplishment was another significant dimension of burnout observed in our study.
+The significant differences in emotional exhaustion, depersonalization, and low personal accomplishment highlight the multidimensional nature of burnout and its impact on physicians' well-being and patient care practises.
+This is in line with findings from a systematic review of healthcare providers in sub-Saharan Africa, where high levels of emotional exhaustion were prevalent among physicians [16].
+In southern Ethiopia, 65.2% of physicians reported high emotional exhaustion [16].
+Similarly, among physician anaesthetists at a university hospital in South Africa, 45.2% reported high emotional exhaustion [16].
+In Nigeria, 57.8% of physicians undergoing residency training reported high levels of depersonalization [17], whereas, in Malawi, healthcare workers providing HIV care also reported high levels of depersonalization, with negative implications for patient care practices [22].
+Low personal accomplishment was another important dimension of burnout observed in our study.
 This finding is corroborated by studies in other LMICs.
-For instance, in southern Ethiopia, 91% of physicians reported low personal accomplishment (16)[12].
-In South Africa, both university hospital and private practice anaesthetists reported low personal accomplishment, with rates of 46% and 37.2%, respectively (16)[12].
-(23)(24,25)(23)(11)(13)
+For instance, in southern Ethiopia, 91% of physicians reported low personal accomplishment [16].
+In South Africa, both university hospital and private practice anaesthetists reported low personal accomplishment, with rates of 46% and 37.2%, respectively which is similar to the low PA rate of 45% observed in this study [16].

+Sierra Leone’s history of public health crises adds essential context.
+The 2014–2016 Ebola outbreak devastated an already fragile health system and inflicted profound psychological trauma on healthcare workers [23].
+By 2022, the COVID-19 pandemic continued to pose additional challenges, including infection control measures, personal protective equipment shortages, and persistent fear of contagion.
+Such repeated outbreaks likely amplify the risk of emotional exhaustion and highlight the need for systematic mental health support [23,25].
+Research from other sub-Saharan nations suggests that back-to-back crises can erode clinicians’ coping reserves over time, exacerbating burnout’s psychological toll [23].

+Beyond epidemic pressures, persistent workforce shortages in Sierra Leone (approximately 0.2–0.4 doctors per 10,000 people) compound physician workload and intensify burnout risk [11].
+Inadequate infrastructure, limited equipment, and weak referral pathways further strain daily practice.
+Financial constraints, including low salaries and inconsistent funding for healthcare facilities, compound the problem, leaving physicians with insufficient resources to meet patient needs.
+These deficits often fuel feelings of helplessness and frustration, contributing to emotional exhaustion and depersonalization [13].

 Strengths and limitations